 Next, evolution of salinity anomalies with the AMOC over the multicentennial cycle is analyzed.
 Figure 4 illustrates the lead/lag regression coefficients of the zonally averaged salinity anomalies in the Atlantic on the AMOC LFC1, superimposed with climatological potential density ( $\sigma{\theta}$ ).
 Positive and negative regression coefficients at lag n years represent that generally there are positive and negative salinity anomalies in the corresponding regions, respectively, when salinity anomalies lag the AMOC LFC1 by n years.
-For conciseness, positive/negative salinity anomaly is used to represent positive/negative regression coefficient, which can be rough to some extent.
+For conciseness, positive/ negative salinity anomaly is used to represent positive/negative regression coefficient.
+Lag -200 and 0 years can be regarded as the negative and positive peaks of the AMOC.

-315 When the salinity anomalies lead the AMOC LFC1 by 200 years (Fig. 4a), there is a pronounced negative salinity anomaly centered in the upper ocean around 55°N, corresponding to the weakest 316 NADW formation and AMOC.
-This negative anomaly extends from the surface to deep ocean of the 317 North Atlantic north of 45°N, and occupies 1500-3500 m in the deep ocean south of 45°N. South of 318 319 the subpolar negative anomalies, broad positive anomalies are observed at lower latitudes, occupying 320 the upper 1500 m of the Atlantic.
-The negative anomalies are the strongest in the upper DWF region, while the positive anomalies have the greatest magnitude in the subtropical intermediate ocean 321 322 between 500 m and 1500 m.
+When the salinity anomalies lead the AMOC LFC1 by 200 years (Fig. 4a), there is a pronounced negative salinity anomaly centered in the upper ocean around 55°N, corresponding to the weakest NADW formation and AMOC.
+This negative anomaly extends from the surface to deep ocean of the North Atlantic north of 45°N, and occupies 1500-3500 m in the deep ocean south of 45°N. South of the subpolar negative anomalies, broad positive anomalies are observed at lower latitudes, occupying the upper 1500 m of the Atlantic.
+The negative anomalies are the strongest in the upper DWF region, while the positive anomalies have the greatest magnitude in the subtropical intermediate ocean between 500 and 1500 m.
 This dipole structure is the most robust feature throughout the entire evolution of salinity anomalies in the North Atlantic.
-323

-The evolution of salinity anomalies at the multicentennial timescale is closely linked to the AMOC's evolution.
+The evolution of salinity anomalies at the multicentennial time scale is closely linked to the AMOC's evolution.
 The downward and southward movements of salinity anomalies north of 45°N correspond to a strong convection or vertical mixing, and the mean advection by the lower branch of the AMOC, respectively.
-The northward and upward movements of anomalies south of 45°N go

-- roughly within 26.5-27.6 $\sigma{\theta}$ , corresponding to the mean advection through the upper branch of the - AMOC.
-These two anomalies circulate in the North Atlantic, changing their phases during their - 330 movements (Fig. 4).
-In the South Atlantic, salinity anomalies do not reflect evolution synchronous - 331 with the AMOC.
+The northward and upward movements of anomalies south of 45°N go roughly within 26.5-27.6 $\sigma{\theta}$ , corresponding to the mean advection through the upper branch of the AMOC.
+These two anomalies circulate in the North Atlantic, changing their phases during their movements (Fig. 4).
+In the South Atlantic, salinity anomalies do not reflect evolution synchronous with the AMOC.